irshadshalu/irshadshalu.github.io/_posts/2020-07-26-cracking-entombe-maze-generation.md

 And even adding some randomness makes the maze a bit better, but still kinda not challenging.

+Here, the ? indicates bits which are randomly chosen.

 ![This maze looks a bit more interesting at least](/assets/maze/somewhat_okay_maze.png) _At least this one is a little bit better_

+Following are the rules used for this particular maze

+			00110 - 1
+			00111 - 0
+			01000 - R
+			01011 - 1
+			01100 - 1
+			01101 - 0
+			10000 - 1
+			10001 - 1
+			10010 - 1
+			10011 - 0
+			11000 - 1
+			11001 - 1
+			11011 - 1
+			11100 - 0
+			11101 - 0

-Okay, but this is not what I want, I want a maze that is challenging as well, and something that could be randomized (Although not strictly a requirement at the moment.
+Okay, but this is not what I want, I want a maze that is challenging as well, and something that could be randomized although not strictly a requirement at the moment.
 So it's time to re-define our "Interesting Maze" a little bit more so that it actually is interesting!

 _Work in Progress_